thebernardlim/thebernardlim.github.io/_posts/2022-08-18-azure-storage-blob-delete-files-powershell.md

 ## Background

 Azure Blobs can easily be deleted via **Azure Storage Explorer**.
-However for containers which are massive, this can be a challenge.
+However for containers which are massive, this can be a challenge due to the pagination limits that the tool brings.

-Deleting of old files in large containers however, can easily be done via **Lifecycle Management** .
+Deleting old files in large containers however, can easily be done via **Lifecycle Management** .

 However there is a **caveat** that I recently was faced with.
 **Lifecycle Management** only [works](https://docs.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview) with: